rust-project-primer/book/src/ecosystem/web-frontend.md

 server-side rendering, routing, and has a HTML macro that makes it relatively easy to get started.

-The way you use it is by defining components, using the `functional_component` prop macro.
+To define a component, you can either implement the [Component][yew::html::Component] trait, or use the [`function_component`][yew::functional::function_component] derive macro.
+In general, the latter leads to more concise code, and is the recommended way.

 ```rust
 #[function_component]